Aclima: Aclima and Lusia

-In Muslim tradition, Cain was born with a twin sister who was named Aclima, and Abel with a twin sister named Jumella.
-Adam wished Cain to marry Abel's twin sister, and Abel to marry Cain's.
-Cain would not consent to this arrangement, and Adam proposed to refer the question to God by means of a sacrifice.
-God rejected Cain's sacrifice to signify his disapproval of his marriage with Aclima, his twin sister, and Cain slew his brother in a fit of jealousy.
+In Muslim tradition, Cain was born with a twin sister named Aclima, and Abel with a twin sister named Azura.
+Adam wished Cain to marry Abel's twin sister (Azura) and Abel to marry Cain's (Aclima).
+Cain did not consent to this arrangement, and Adam proposed to refer the question to God by means of a sacrifice.
+God rejected Cain's sacrifice to signify his disapproval of his marriage to his twin sister Aclima, and Cain slew his brother in a fit of jealousy.

 In another Muslim tradition, Cain's twin sister was named Lusia, while Aclima was Abel's twin sister.

 In different sources, this name appears as Aclimah, Aclimia, Aclimiah, Klimia.
 In the Cave of Treasures she is called Qelima.

 Kalmana or Calmana

-Some sources in the Eastern Orthodox traditions give Cain's twin sister the name Calmana, Calmanna, Azrun, or Azura.
+Some sources in the Eastern Orthodox traditions give Cain's twin sister the name Calmana, Calmanna, Azrun, or luluwa Azura.

 In the Jewish work Seder Hadorot, Cain's twin sister is called Kalmana, and Abel's twin sister called Balbira.

-The sister of Cain was named Kalmana in the Apocalypse of Pseudo-Methodius (first Greek redaction) II.1., and Calmana in the Golden Legend.
+Cain's sister is named Kalmana in the Apocalypse of Pseudo-Methodius (first Greek redaction) II.1., and Calmana in the Golden Legend.
 The poet Petrus Riga (1140–1209) included Calmana in his famous poem Aurora, and this could have been a source for her appearance in Peter Comestor's Historia Scholastica.
 Comestor's Biblical narrative text then served as the standard textbook for Biblical education for centuries.